 On April 30, 2020, our ongoing investigation into an email compromise incident determined that a limited number of FHN employees’ email accounts may have been accessed by an unauthorized person.
 At that time, it was not known specifically what information may have been contained in the accounts.
-After identifying suspicious activity within the employees’ email accounts, we immediately took steps to secure the accounts and a leading computer forensic firm was engaged to assist with our investigation.
+After identifying suspicious activity within the employees’ email accounts, we immediately took steps to secure the accounts and a computer forensic firm was engaged to assist with our investigation.
 The investigation determined that an unauthorized person accessed the accounts between February 12, 2020 and February 13, 2020.
-The investigation was unable to determine whether the unauthorized person actually viewed any emails or attachments in the accounts.
+The thorough investigation was unable to determine whether the unauthorized person actually viewed any emails or attachments in the accounts.
 Out of an abundance of caution, we reviewed the emails and attachments contained in the email accounts to identify patient information that may have been accessible to the unauthorized person.
-As a result of that review, we identified emails and/or attachments in the accounts that contained patient information, which may have included some patients’ names, dates of birth, medical record or patient account numbers, health insurance information, and limited treatment and/or clinical information, such as provider names, diagnoses, and medication information.
-In some instances, patients’ health insurance information and/or Social Security numbers have also been identified in the accounts.
+This process, which has been ongoing since April and recently concluded in September, has been time- and labor-intensive, but we wanted to be certain about what information was involved and to whom it pertained.

 This incident did not affect all FHN patients, but only those patients whose information was contained in the affected email accounts.